Coping With Anxiety

 “I have bad anxiety in my life and I know how to overcome it, it is just hard to do it when I feel down or just everything bad goes on, any tips?”

-Fear of the unknown is one of the major causes of anxiety – fear of failing.
+In my experience, the root of situational anxiety is always fear.
+The question is, fear of what?
+Fear of the unknown is one of the major causes of anxiety.
+Fear of failing.
 Fear of people leaving.
 All of the “What ifs?” that run through your head that haven’t happened and probably won’t, but you’re entertaining them anyway and letting your mind run away with all of the possible terrible things that could happen and how that would make you feel.

-One of the best ways to quell this kind of anxiety is to bring yourself back into the present moment.
+One of the possible way to quell this kind of anxiety is to bring yourself back into the present moment.
 Remember where you are right now, not where you’re afraid you’re going to be.
-Mindfulness is a great technique for this, as one of my previous guest bloggers once wrote about.
+Mindfulness is a great technique for this.

 With mindfulness, your goal is to bring your awareness fully into your body and out of your head.
 You do this by shifting your awareness to various parts of our body and “feeling” them.
 You can try it right now: bring all of your awareness into your right hand.
 Feel it.
 Feel the blood running through your veins.
 Touch your palm with the fingers from your other hand.
 Flex your fingers and pay full attention to how it feels.
 Touch something near you and focus on what it feels like.